 Ecosystem processes are the foundation upon which all the other regenerative principles and concepts are built.

 It all begins with the sun.
-Plant leaves are the solar panels that drive the energy cycle.
+Plant leaves are the solar panels that drive the energy flow, commonly referred to the energy cycle.
 A plant uses this energy to turn carbon dioxide into food for itself and soil microbes, which in turn becomes forage for grazing animals and ultimately protein for humans.
 To ensure this process functions optimally, we need to ensure plants are always present and are given adequate time to recover from grazing.

 The amount of water on Earth is finite, and it cycles through evaporation, precipitation, infiltration (or runoff) and transpiration.
 One of the ways water moves through the cycle is through its ability to permeate the soil.
 The amount of water that ranchers can capture on their land can be impacted by their grazing management practices.
 We want to make sure the ground is covered with plant life and that soil microbes are available to form soil aggregates — which help turn the soil into a sponge that soaks up air and water.